Iamouma/Iamouma/README.md

 Software Engineer
 -----------------

-I am a software engineering student at ALX Africa.
-As a student I am keen on building a strong foundation in computer programming.
+I am a software engineering student, as a student I am keen on building a strong foundation in computer programming.
 This will help me thrive on dissecting complex problems and crafting software applications through code.

 * 🌍  I'm based in Nairobi , Kenya
 * ✉️  You can contact me at [stephenouma452@gmail.com](mailto:stephenouma452@gmail.com)